 What can you do on your free time in Quepos and Manuel Antonio?
 Why not try one of the numerous adventure activities offered, including kayaking, rafting, surfing. diving, fishing, snorkeling and zip-lining.
 If you are looking for an even bigger thrill, why not try rappelling down a thundering waterfall or eating a delicacy: termites!
 Don’t forget to plan some leisure time at the beach to unwind from your action-packed trip.

 There are endless opportunities for cool activities and exploring stunning nature in Costa Rica.
-These top must-see-destinations on the Costa Rica Treasures Tour will take you where you need to go!
+These top Costa Rica Treasures will get you where you need to go!

 Plan your next adventure